 Each track contains a field where you can see and enter the current value at the playhead.
 You can also add individual keyframes by clicking on the Toggle Keyframe button in each track.

 Each track has a vertical scrollbar.
-You can drag its handles on the top or bottom to zoom in our out of the angle scale.
+You can drag its handles on the top or bottom to zoom in our vertically.

 Right-click the vertical scrollbar to adjust the following: